ImperialSam12/SlumberChoice/README.md

 You can configure the plugin's settings by editing the `config.yml` file located in the `plugins/SlumberChoice` directory.

-- `voteThreshold`: Set the percentage of player votes required to skip the night.
-Default: `50`

 ## Support

 If you have any questions, you can open a ticket!